EITP/IT-LAB/Drone Coding/Samples/Collecting data autonomously/README.md

 Use Swift commands to tell Tello to take off and land To begin with, you need to first take off.
 You will write Swift commands to tell Tello to take off and land.
 When using takeOff() and land(), you don’t have to put anything insides the parentheses.

-1. Put a Mission Pad on a flat surface
+1. Put a mission pad on a flat surface
-2. Place your Tello on a Mission Pad
+2. Place your Tello on a mission pad
 2. Make sure the battery level is above 20%
 3. Take off and use getPadID() to get the galaxy ID, and use getPadPos() to get Tello's coordinates
 4. Get the current coordinates, and then land